KayOnline/bashnote/README.md

 # bashnote
-a note record usage of shell bash for review or fast query
+a note record usage of shell bash for review or fast query.